-If you or somebody you know has been injured due to the negligent actions of another person in Missouri, it may be necessary for you to file a personal injury lawsuit to recover the compensation you need.
+Suppose you or somebody you know has been injured due to the negligent actions of another person in Missouri.
+In that case, it may be necessary for you to file a personal injury lawsuit to recover the compensation you need.
 However, every state places time constraints on the amount of time a person has to file these cases.
-At Townsend Law LLC, our personal injury lawyers in Kansas City want to discuss the statute of limitations and filing deadlines for personal injury lawsuits in Missouri, for auto accidents, wrongful death, or any other personal injury claim.
+At Townsend Law, LLC, our personal injury lawyers in Kansas City want to discuss the statute of limitations and filing deadlines for personal injury lawsuits in Missouri, for auto accidents, wrongful death, or any other personal injury claim.

 Every state is responsible for putting time limits on the amount of time a person has to file a lawsuit against a party that causes them harm.
 These time limits are called statutes of limitation, and they are strictly enforced filing deadlines.

 In Missouri, the statute of limitations for personal injury claims is five years from the date of the underlying accident that caused the injury.
 If a personal injury victim fails to start their claim within this five-year window, the case will be dismissed, and they will be unable to secure compensation for what happened because they waited past the time limit to file a legal claim for their personal injury case.

 Five years is more time than what victims in most states have to file these lawsuits, but that does not mean you should delay making a claim.
 Most states have a two-year statute of limitations for accident victims.
 The longer you wait, the more chances there are of evidence disappearing and memories of the event fading, presenting unnecessary challenges for your personal injury attorney, yourself, and the courts.
 You should secure a Kansas City personal injury lawyer as soon as possible after an incident occurs in order to ensure maximum compensation for your claim to recoup medical treatment costs, medical bills, property damages, and more within the allotted time frame.